PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Certainly are plenty of horrible dungeons around Robrecht," said Boltac, looking around the room as if he wished the subject would change itself.

-"Oh, it's so romantic.
+"It's so romantic.
 And he goes to rescue her and when he *does* rescue her that's how she *knows*."

-"Knows what?"
+"Eeeeyeah.
+You keep saying that.
+Knows what?"

-"That he loves her.
+"That he *loves* her.
 That he really, truly loves her above all others."

 "That's how she'll know he's a muscle-headed idiot who's good with a sword."